ManasJadhav/LinkedIn-Extension/README.md

     2. Files = file that we inject.

-whenever we click on the button that script is injected and the fuctions written in the files run.
+whenever we click on the button the script is injected and the functions written in the files run.

 We have used setTimeout functions to delay the functions till UI changes are complete.